Canción Animal: Packaging

-The name of the album was originally supposed to be Tensión e integridad, but Cerati came up with the name Canción Animal minutes before boarding the plane to Miami, which came from the third track.
-The album cover was made by Cerati and his girlfriend Paola Antonucci, on an orange poster board featuring a weather vane bought in Venice Beach, a tensegrid made out wooden sticks and a photo of two lions copulating, the image was taken from the Enciclopedia del Mundo Animal.
-This led to the album cover being censored in various countries, for example the USA, with the album cover being changed to a photo of the band members in a blue background.
-The original concept was made by Alfredo Lois.
-However Cerati and Daniel Melero rejected it.
+The name of the album was originally titled Tensión e integridad, but Cerati came up with the name Canción Animal minutes before boarding the plane to Miami.
+The album cover was made by Cerati and his girlfriend Paola Antonucci on an orange poster board, featuring a weather vane bought in Venice Beach, a tensegrid made out wooden sticks and a photo of two lions copulating taken from the Enciclopedia del Mundo Animal.
+The original concept was made by Alfredo Lois, however, Cerati and Daniel Melero rejected it.

-Promotion
+Release and promotion

-The song "De Música Ligera" was released as promotional single for the album, with releases in the US having "Té para 3" as the B side.
-The first one mentioned received gold certifications in Mexico and Spain.
-A music video was recorded on September 1990 for the single, it was recorded in the studio Del Picadero and was directed by Alfredo Lois.
+The album was released on 7 August 1990 in the U.S and Mexico.
+It was accompanied by "De Música Ligera" released as promotional single, with releases in the US having "Té para 3" as the B side.
+The single received gold certifications in Mexico and Spain and got a music video, recorded on September 1990 in the studio Del Picadero and was directed by Alfredo Lois.
 For the recording, Soda Stereo playbacked in a blue screen room to then project images into the footage with a chroma key.
 Also released as singles in Argentina were "(En) el Séptimo Día" and "Un Millón de Años Luz" with "Hombre al Agua" as the B side.